You are here: Urology Textbook > Surgery (procedures) > Circumcision

 Preoperative Preparations

 Remove bothersome genital hair.
-Perform local anesthesia by a penile nerve block (see section above), alternatively spinal anesthesia or general anesthesia (in children).
+Apply local anesthesia by a penile nerve block (see section above), alternatively spinal anesthesia or general anesthesia (in children).
 In patients with general anesthesia, an intraoperative penile nerve block reduces intra- and postoperative pain medication.
 Retract the prepuce if possible before skin disinfection.

 Incision on the outer layer of the prepuce